-- Turn hand palm up and look to make sure that the tip joint in straight, not curled in.
+- Turn your hand palm up and look to make sure that the tip joint in straight, not curled in.
 The nails should not touch the palm at all.

-- Allow I finger to gently release out an inch or two, then come back to rest with the others.
+- Allow the I finger to gently release out an inch or two, then come back to rest with the others.

-- Allow M finger to gently release out an inch or two, then come back to rest with the others.
+- Allow the M finger to gently release out an inch or two, then come back to rest with the others.

 - This should all be performed with as much ease as possible.
-While the action may be foreign at first, remember that it is through conscious ease of motion that you will most quickly get better at it .
+While the action may be foreign at first, remember that it is through conscious ease of motion that you will most quickly improve.